A metric on the space of finite sets of trajectories for evaluation of multi-target tracking algorithms: Problem formulation and background

 \subsection{Challenges}

-Besides the fundamental properties, there are specific features to be considered in metrics for sets of trajectories.
-The properties that apply to metrics for sets of targets, such as localization error and cost due to missed and false targets, are also relevant for metrics on sets of trajectories \cite{rahmathullah2016Generalized}.
+Besides the fundamental properties explained in Section \ref{sub:Space}, there are specific features to be considered in metrics for sets of trajectories.
+The properties that apply to metrics for sets of targets, such as penalising localization errors for properly detected targets and costs due to missed and false targets, are also relevant for metrics on sets of trajectories \cite{rahmathullah2016Generalized}.
 However, there are additional challenges posed by the temporal connection of the target states in trajectories, which should also be addressed.
-Below, we discuss the challenges in detail using examples.
+Below, we discuss these challenges in detail using examples.
 We use the notation $\bX $ for the ground truth set and $\bY$ for the estimated set.

-In the space of finite sets of targets, the concepts of localization error, missed targets and false targets are important \cite{Drummond92}, and are quantified in the GOSPA metric \cite{rahmathullah2016Generalized}.
-Assume we have a cut-off distance $c>0$, which is the maximum allowable error for a single target to be considered properly detected \cite{rahmathullah2016Generalized}.
-Given this, some of the targets in the ground truth can be assigned to certain targets in the estimated set if the distance between the pairs is less than $c$.
-The localization error is the sum of the distances between all such assignments.
-The remaining targets in the ground truth and the estimate are left unassigned and represent missed and false targets, respectively.

-The above discussion on localization error and missed and false targets can be extended to sets of trajectories by considering the target states of the trajectories at each time instant.
-Let us study this method using the examples in Figures~\ref{fig:eg1a} and~\ref{fig:eg1b}, in which states are uni-dimensional and there are two different estimates of target states $\bY= \{Y_{1}\}$ for the same ground truth $\bX =\{X_{1}\}$.
+In the space of finite sets of targets, the concepts of localization error, missed targets and false targets are important \cite{Drummond92}, and can be quantified by the GOSPA metric, see Section \ref{sub:GOSPA}.
+These concepts can be extended to sets of trajectories by considering the target states of the trajectories at each time instant and summing the GOSPA costs across time.
+Let us analyse this use of GOSPA using the examples in Figures~\ref{fig:eg1a} and~\ref{fig:eg1b}, in which states are uni-dimensional and there are two different estimates of target states $\bY= \{Y_{1}\}$ for the same ground truth $\bX =\{X_{1}\}$.
 Assuming $\Delta \ll c$, it can be observed that from time $1$ to $4$, the states of the ground truth in both the examples have identical localization costs.
-However, at time step $5$, the estimate in Figure~\ref{fig:eg1a} has been properly detected as before, whereas the estimate in Figure~\ref{fig:eg1b} has missed the state.
+However, at time step $5$, the target in Figure~\ref{fig:eg1a} has been properly detected as before, whereas in Figure~\ref{fig:eg1b} it has been missed.
 If $\Delta \geq c$, the interpretation is that the target in $\bX$ has been missed at all the time steps and $\bY$ has false targets at all time steps in Figure~\ref{fig:eg1a} and from time $1$ to $4$ in Figure~\ref{fig:eg1b}.